ZiluM/sacpy/README.md

 # SACPY -- A Python Package for Statistical Analysis of Climate

-**Sacpy**, a repaid Statistical Analysis tool for Climate or Meteorology data.
+**Sacpy**, an effecient Statistical Analysis tool for Climate or Meteorology data.

 Author : Zilu Meng